📅 Last Updated: January 26, 2026 | New startups added weekly

 Why Track Series A Companies?

-Series A startups represent an ideal target market for B2B service providers.
-Unlike seed-stage companies still testing product-market fit, Series A companies have:
+Companies at this funding stage represent an ideal target market for B2B service providers.
+Unlike seed-stage companies still testing product-market fit, these companies have:

 - Decision-making authority consolidating around new hires in key functions